Mac display with GarageBand on the screen sitting on an office desk Software

 Use the full real estate of the screen to see both a zoomed-in and zoomed-out view of your recording.

-Zoom in the bottom row so you can have a more detailed view of your audio track to make the editing process easier.
+Zoom in the bottom row so you can have a more detailed view of your track to make the editing process easier.
 You can do this by clicking and grabbing any bar within the recording area and dragging it outward to “stretch” it, effectively zooming it in.

 Leave the top row zoomed out.